 An area of special attention is children’s and youth productions.
 We create series based on scientific content that allow children and young audiences to learn while having fun, awakening their curiosity and interest for science and the world around them.

 To date, we have produced more than 12 original television series and innovated in both format and in their development process.
-We have consolidated a model for collaborative, interdisciplinary, public-private co-production, which allows us to create high-impact series that are broadcasted on children’s public television networks in Chile, Peru, and Colombia.
+We have consolidated a model for collaborative, interdisciplinary, public-private co-production, which allows us to create high-impact series that are broadcasted on children’s public television networks in Chile, Argentina, Peru, and Colombia.
 As shown below, many of these series have won international and national awards.

 The following are examples of these series: